Chart Color Schemes

 Health performance in Petrie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions are mental health issues and asthma, impacting 11.6 and 9.1% of residents respectively, while 64.7% declare themselves completely clear of medical ailments, compared to 63.8% across Greater Brisbane.
-As of September 2021, 14.8% of residents are aged 65 and over (1,350 people).
+The most common medical conditions are mental health issues affecting 11.6% of residents and asthma impacting 9.1%.
+A total of 64.7% declare themselves completely clear of medical ailments, compared to 63.8% across Greater Brisbane.
+As of June 2021, the area has 14.8% of residents aged 65 and over (1,350 people).

 Frequently Asked Questions - Health